 Modern swamp coolers can be efficient and effective, but results will always be best in hot, dry climates where evaporation can take place easily.
 In hot, humid climates the air may be too moist for sufficient evaporation, limiting the cooling effect.

 We are your resource for air conditioning service in North Carolina!
-Contact us today, we are your trusted air conditioning contractor in High Point, Greensboro, Winston Salem, and nearby areas including Lewisville, Clemmons, Kernersville, Oak Ridge, Walkertown, Colfax, Pfafftown, and more.
+Contact us today, we are your trusted air conditioning contractor in Mooresville, Greensboro, Winston Salem, and nearby areas including Lewisville, High Point, Kernersville, Oak Ridge, Walkertown, Colfax, Pfafftown, and more.